Tampa Bay Buccaneers vs. New Orleans Saints NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Over/under insights

-- The combined points per game average of the two teams, 54.9, is 8.4 points more than Sunday's over/under.
+- New Orleans has combined with its opponents to score more than 46.5 points in five of 13 games this season.

-- This contest's total is 1.8 points more than the 44.7 these two squads combine to surrender per game this season.
+- Sunday's total is 8.4 points lower than the two team's combined 54.9 points per game average.

-- Buccaneers games this season feature an average total of 50.9 points, a number 4.4 points higher than Sunday's over/under.
+- These two squads combine to allow 44.7 points per game, 1.8 fewer than this contest's over/under.

-- The 46.5 over/under in this game is 2.2 points above the 44.3 average total in Saints games this season.
+- The 46.5 over/under in this game is 2.2 points higher than the 44.3 average total in Saints games this season.

 Buccaneers stats and trends